French far-right TV pundit holds presidential campaign rally - NewsBreak

 Zemmour has gained strength on France’s political scene in recent months, starting to siphon off supporters from far-right National Party leader Marine Le Pen, who has long said she would run for the French presidency next year.

-Zemmour's first rally comes one day after France's main conservative Republicans party picked its presidential candidate.
+Zemmour’s first rally comes one day after France’s main conservative Republicans party .
 Valérie Pécresse, the head of the Paris region and a former minister from 2007 to 2012, as its presidential candidate.

 Other presidential candidates on the left include Paris Mayor Anne Hidalgo for the Socialist party and Yannick Jadot, a former Greenpeace activist, for the Greens.